• Skip to main content

 Taste Tinos Wine.

-The sandy soil of Tinos helped protect the vines from phylloxera during the awful plague through Europe.
+The sandy soil of Tinos helped protect the vines from phylloxera during the devastating plague that swept through Europe.
 Unfortunately, the island lost interest in winemaking.
 It has only been in the last few years that wine is experiencing a renaissance in Tinos.
 Many vineyards are using the ungrafted old vines.

 On Tinos, they produce white, red, and some rose wines.
 The Assyrtiko (white) and Mavrotragano (red) grapes are currently the most popular, but there are several others they are testing.